Being an accessory by helping an alleged criminal escape arrest or judicial proceedings is itself a crime in Nevada.

-Under Nevada law, acting as an accessory to a felony crime is treated as a category C felony carrying 1 to 5 years in prison and up to $10,000.
-Acting as an accessory to a gross misdemeanor is treated as a misdemeanor carrying 30 days to 6 months in jail and/or $100 to $500.
+Under Nevada law, acting as an accessory to a felony is prosecuted as a category C felony carrying 1 to 5 years in prison and up to $10,000.
+Meanwhile, acting as an accessory to a gross misdemeanor is prosecuted as a misdemeanor carrying 30 days to 6 months in jail and/or $100 to $500.

 In this article, our Las Vegas criminal defense attorneys discuss:

-- 1. What is an accessory after the fact in Nevada?
+- 1. What is an accessory after the fact?

-- 2. How is being an accessory different from aiding and abetting?
+- 2. How is it different from aiding and abetting?

 - 3. How can I fight the charges?